 Plain-English answer

-Public hospitals in China are not just one provider category among many.
-They are the dominant institutions for advanced care, specialist access, clinical authority, teaching, research, procurement, and many reform efforts.
+Public hospitals in China are not merely one provider type.
+They are the main institutions for advanced care, specialist authority, clinical training, research, procurement, and much of the patient experience.
+Reforming public hospitals is therefore central to reforming Chinese healthcare.

 Institutional role

-Public hospitals carry clinical, academic, political, and commercial significance.
-They are where many patients seek authoritative care, where specialists practice, where medical technologies are adopted, and where policy reforms are tested.
+Public hospitals combine clinical, academic, administrative, and commercial importance.
+They are where many patients seek definitive answers, where specialists build authority, where technologies are evaluated, and where public policy becomes visible in everyday care.

 Why they dominate